James Masters (Gaelic footballer): Inter-county

-In 2007 Cork narrowly lost their Munster crown to Kerry.
-In spite of the 1–15 to 1–13 defeat Cork still had another chance to claim the All-Ireland title.
+In 2007, Cork narrowly lost their Munster crown to Kerry.
+In spite of the 1–15 to 1–13 defeat Cork still had another chance to claim the All-Ireland SFC title.
 Cork later did well in the All-Ireland series and finally qualified for the championship decider.
-Kerry, however, were the opponents.
+The opponent, however, was Kerry.
 While the first half was played on an even keel, 'the Kingdom' ran riot in the second half and a rout ensued.
 At the full-time whistle Cork were trounced by 3–13 to 1–9.

-In 2008 Cork gained a modicum of revenge on Kerry when sides met in the Munster final.
+In 2008, Cork gained a modicum of revenge on Kerry when sides met in the Munster SFC final.
 Kerry were cruising by eight points at the interval; however, Cork stormed back in the second-half.
 Kerry could only muster three points as Cork secured a 1–16 to 1–11 victory.
-It was Masters's second Munster winners' medal.
-Both sides met again in the All-Ireland semi-final; however, after a thrilling draw and a replay Kerry were the team that advanced to the championship decider.
+It was Masters's second Munster SFC winners' medal.
+Both sides met again in the All-Ireland SFC semi-final; however, after a draw and a replay Kerry advanced to the championship decider.

-In 2009 Cork defeated Kerry in a replay of the provincial semi-final, thus securing a place for Masters's side in a fifth consecutive Munster final.
-Limerick provided the opposition on that occasion and, while many expected the game to be a foregone conclusion, Cork had to fight tooth-and-nail for every ball.
+In 2009, Cork defeated Kerry in a replay of the provincial semi-final, thus securing a place for Masters's side in a fifth consecutive Munster SFC final.
+Limerick provided the opposition on that occasion, and, while many expected the game to be a foregone conclusion, Cork had to fight tooth-and-nail for every ball.
 For a while it looked as if Limerick would claim an historic victory; however, at the full-time whistle Cork got out of jail and won by just a single point.
-It was Masters's third Munster Senior Football Championship winners' medal.
+It was Masters's third Munster SFC winners' medal.

-Masters decided to withdraw from the Cork panel in March 2010 citing his lack of game time as the reason.
+Masters decided to withdraw from the Cork panel in March 2010, citing his lack of game time as the reason.
 Masters had become a more peripheral figure in the Cork set up throughout 2009 with the emergence of younger players such as Colm O'Neill reducing him to the role of a substitute.